Vertex operators and 2-representations of quantum affine algebras: Applications, conjectures and further comments

 \subsubsection{Quiver varieties}

 The basic representation of $\hg$ was constructed geometrically by Nakajima using the $\G$-equivariant geometry of the Hilbert scheme of points on $\C^2$ (see \cite{Nak-ICM}).
 More precisely, $\G \subset SL_2$ acts on $\C^2$ and hence on all the Hilbert schemes ${\C^2}^{[n]}$.
 The fixed point components $({\C^2}^{[n]})^\G$ are Nakajima quiver varieties of affine type.
 Nakajima defines an action of $\hg$ on $\bigoplus_{n \in \N} H_{mid}(({\bA^2}^{[n]})^\G,\C)$, where $H_{mid}$ denotes the middle cohomology, giving the basic representation.
 One can also carry out this construction by replacing homology with $\C^\times$-equivariant K-theory, in which case the quantum affine Kac-Moody algebra $\dU_q(\hg)$ acts.
+This action was subsequently lifted to derived categories of coherent sheaves.